Alben W. Barkley: Vice presidency (1949–1953)

-On July 8, 1949, Barkley met Jane (Rucker) Hadley, a St. Louis widow approximately half his age, at a party thrown by Clark Clifford.
-After Hadley's return to St. Louis, Barkley kept contact with her via letters and plane trips.
+On July 8, 1949, Barkley met Jane Rucker Hadley, a St. Louis widow approximately half his age, at a party thrown by Clark Clifford.
+After Hadley's return to St. Louis, Barkley kept in touch with her via letters and plane trips.
 Their courtship received national attention, and on November 18, they married in the Singleton Memorial Chapel of St. John's Methodist Church in St. Louis, the event televised nationally.
 Barkley is the only U.S. vice president to marry while in office.

-Barkley's most notable tie-breaking vote as vice president was cast on October 4, 1949, to save the Young–Russell Amendment which set a 90% parity on the price of cotton, wheat, corn, rice, and peanuts.
-His friends, Scott Lucas and Clint Anderson, opposed the amendment, but Barkley had promised support during the 1948 campaign.
+Barkley's most notable tie-breaking vote as vice president was cast on October 4, 1949, to save the Young–Russell Amendment that set a 90% parity on the price of cotton, wheat, corn, rice, and peanuts.
+His friends, Scott Lucas and Clinton Anderson, opposed the amendment, but Barkley had promised support during the 1948 campaign.

 In 1949, Emory University chose Barkley to deliver its commencement address and awarded him an honorary Doctor of Laws.
 The following year, the university's debating society renamed itself the Barkley Forum.
 The university also created the Alben W. Barkley Distinguished Chair in its Department of Political Science.

 Barkley tried to mentor Scott Lucas and Ernest McFarland, his immediate successors as floor leader, by teaching them to work with the vice president as he had during Truman's vice presidency, but Truman's unpopularity made cooperation between the executive branch and the legislature difficult.
 After the U.S. entered the Korean War, Truman focused on foreign affairs, leaving Barkley to campaign for Democratic candidates in the 1950 midterm elections.
 He traveled over 19000 mi and spoke in almost half of the states during the campaign.
 He felt ill when he arrived in Paducah on election day, and a doctor diagnosed him with a "tired heart".
 Returning to Washington, D.C., he spent several days in the Bethesda Naval Hospital, but was able to preside when the Senate opened its session on November 28.
 Democrats lost seats in both houses but maintained majorities in each.

 On March 1, 1951 – exactly 38 years from his first day in Congress – Barkley's fellow congressmen presented him with the Congressional Gold Medal in honor of his legislative service.
 Truman surprised Barkley, appearing on the Senate floor to present the medallion and a gavel made of timbers used to renovate the White House after the burning of Washington in 1814.

 In November 1951, Barkley and his wife ate Thanksgiving dinner with U.S. troops at Kimpo Air Base in Seoul.
 On his 74th birthday, Barkley traveled to the front lines on a fact-finding mission for the president.
 On June 4, 1952, he cast another notable tie-breaking vote to save the Wage Stabilization Board.